MichaelDemidov/Firebird-Auto-Updater/README.md

 Firstly, my research shows that the problem with the Microsoft Defender sometimes occurs if a user runs the command interpreter `cmd` with administrator rights and then launches this program from it.

 Secondly, for unknown reasons, Microsoft Defender sometimes doesn't like it when the line `RmDir /r $0` (after the `uninstall:` label) is present in the script.
 If you're experiencing a false Microsoft Defender Trojan warning, try removing or commenting out this line.

+Additionally, even if Microsoft Defender doesn't detect a false threat, Windows SmartScreen filter may prevent the installation from starting.
+If you plan on having users download the installation file from a server, be sure to tell them how to allow the program to run.

 Author
 ------